sidecus/rkv/README.md

 # raft
-Reinventing the wheel - a raft implementation with Go/grpc on k8s
+Reinventing the wheel - a raft implementation with Go & grpc